 Marketing During Covid 19

-The slump in business activity in certain sectors has provided an ideal opportunity to reassess your business activities and in particular your marketing during Covid 19.
+The slump in business activity in certain sectors has provided an ideal opportunity to reassess your business activities and in particular your marketing.

 Though some businesses are reporting that they’ve never been so busy, for many, it may take some time to get back up to speed.
-So, while things may remain quite for your business temporarily, now is the time to start tackling those marketing jobs you need to get going with that will help your business to get noticed again.
+So, while things may fluctuate or be quite for your business temporarily, now is the time to start tackling those marketing jobs you need to get going with that will help your business get noticed.

 Is it time to get your haircut?